Juanduino/THE-GEM/README.md

 Added 4 4pin PWM FAN plug headers.
 One is for the outtside end-fan, which sits just before the controller and therefore cools the conttroller alswell.

+For office invironment the fully white GEM would be more pleasant for the  humaan eye.
+In a school schenario the lamps would  be part of  photon to plant  growth processes.

 Inside the lamp another 3 eg. 60mm fans can be mounted.
 This all  depennds on the enclosure design.
 The fans will be controlled by a common PWM puls.